fabiangunzinger/online-experiments/chapters/power.md

 We reject $\hn$ if $\tee$ is to the right of the critical value $\za$.
 Also, for a given level of power $\beta$,

+## Implications of the formula

+## Rules of thumb -- the big 16 vs 32 confusion

+- There is another way to express the variance, which has led to massive confusion.

+- I'm pretty sure its the 1/N vs 1/(N/2) error that accounts for the wrong result, and nobody seems to derive this from first principles to check.

+- Is original wrong?
+Check in book -- access through WBS.

+## Different types of metrics

+## Power for quasi-experimental studies

 ## Useful rule of thumb